Postbox, Inc. knows that you care about how your personal information is used and shared, and we take your privacy seriously.

 - Preferences/Options > Display > Conversations > Profile Photos and Preferences/Options > Advanced > Web Services — If you have the profile photos feature enabled, Postbox will request and download profile photos from Gravatar and/or the macOS Contacts application.
 When a message is received, Postbox matches the sender with the local database of profile photos.
 The matching occurs within Postbox on your local machine, and no e-mail data or individual photo requests are transmitted to Postbox, Inc. or the Web Service.

-- Tools Menu > Labs — Labs Projects from Postbox or 3rd parties may collect data and are subject to the data collection and privacy policies of the 3rd party or Web Services accessed through the Labs Project.
-To opt-out, disable or remove Labs projects from the Postbox application.
+- Tools Menu > Labs — Labs Projects developed by Postbox, Inc. or 3rd parties may collect data and are subject to the data collection and privacy policies of the 3rd party or Web Services accessed through the Labs Project.
+Labs Projects developed by Postbox, Inc. do not collect any personally identifiable data, for example, the areas covered in the "Our Promise" section above.
+To opt-out, disable, or remove Labs projects from the Postbox application.

 Data Removal Requests